SamScherf/EasyAdd/README.md

 # EasyAdd

-This purpose of this mod is to allow non-developers to easily add things to their game.
+This purpose of this minecraft mod is to allow non-developers to easily add things to their game.
 Right now the mod only supports 1.7.10 and only supports adding non-functional items.

 ## Requirements